 What’s in it for me?

-An annual salary , as well as a generous employer pension contribution amount, to a package of around $104,160 for a full time consultant, after a probation period, with incredibly flexible working conditions, including working from home.
+An annual salary, as well as a generous employer pension contribution amount, with incredibly flexible working conditions, including working from home.
+Salary and benefits are subject to the completion of a probation period.
 There are ample opportunities to travel in Australia and overseas as travel is an important aspect of both the the job.
 There is also an employee bonus and share scheme, subject to eligibility.
 And, most importantly, you get to work with one of the country’s most sought-after teams, making a difference in Australian schools and businesses.

 Who do I work with?